dickhardt/email-verification-protocol/README.md

 - **3.4** - the browser generates a private / public key and signs a JWT with the private key that has the public key in the JWT header in the JWK format as a `jwk` claim, and contains the following claims in the payload:

-  - *iss* - a string for the browser, can be any value
   - *aud* - the issuer
   - *iat* - time when the JWT was signed
   - *nonce* - nonce provided by the RP